 - Focus on Quality Patient Care & Satisfaction

-The team at Northern Virginia Oral, Maxillofacial & Implant Surgery, might recommend a bone grafting procedure if you’ve lost some or all of your teeth as a result of an accident, injury, or general decay.
-Left untreated, a jawbone without teeth atrophies and your body reabsorbs it.
+The team at Northern Virginia Oral, Maxillofacial & Implant Surgery might recommend a bone grafting procedure if you’ve lost some or all your teeth because of an accident, injury, or general decay.
+Left untreated, a jawbone without teeth atrophies, and your body reabsorbs it.
 This process affects the strength and structure of your jawbone, making the placement of dental implants nearly impossible.

-Bone grafting is a surgical procedure that uses bone from another part of your body or synthetic bone materials, to replace your bone, restoring your jaw to its near original length and width.
+Bone grafting can restore your jaw to its near original length and width.
 Following a bone graft procedure, it’s safe to restore your smile using dental implants.

-At Northern Virginia Oral, Maxillofacial & Implant Surgery, the team offers three different types of bone grafts:
+At Northern Virginia Oral, Maxillofacial & Implant Surgery, the team offers four different types of bone grafts:

-Allogenic bone grafting uses bone material harvested from a cadaver and freeze-dried to extract any remaining water.
+Allogenic bone grafting uses bone material harvested from a cadaver that is freeze-dried to extract any remaining water.
 Unlike autografts, allogeneic bone grafts don’t contain any live bone cells.
-Instead, the team uses allogenic bone as a foundation over which healthy bone tissue can grow.
+Instead, the team uses the allogenic bone as a foundation over which healthy bone tissue can grow.
 Allogenic bone grafting requires only one surgery.